syncfusion-content/flutter-docs/Flutter/DateRangePicker/getting-started.md

 ![showActionButtons](images/getting-started/confirm_and_cancel_buttons.png)

 ## Today button
-By using [showTodayButton](), you can display the today button at the bottom of the date range picker.
-When the button is clicked, the view easily moves to the current date of the picker view.
+You can display the today button at the bottom of the date range picker by using the[showTodayButton]() property of `DateRangePicker`.
+It easily moves to the current date of the picker view.

 {% tabs %}
 {% highlight Dart %}